DataDog/integrations-core/singlestore/README.md

 #### Host

 ##### Metric collection
-1. Edit the `singlestore.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your singlestore performance data.
+1. Edit the `singlestore.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your SingleStore performance data.
 See the [sample singlestore.d/conf.yaml][3] for all available configuration options.

 2. [Restart the Agent][4].